Wave tank: Wave flume

 Often, the side walls contain glass windows, or are completely made of glass, allowing for a clear visual observation of the experiment, and the easy deployment of optical instruments (e.g. by Laser Doppler velocimetry or particle image velocimetry).

 Circular wave basin

-In 2014, the first circular, combined current and wave test basin, FloWaveTT, was commissioned in The University of Edinburgh.
+In 2014, the first circular, combined current and wave test basin, the FloWave Ocean Energy Research Facility was commissioned at The University of Edinburgh.
 This allows for "true" 360° waves to be generated to simulate rough storm conditions as well as scientific controlled waves in the same facility.